TrollEye Security

 The first step in defending your organization against stolen and compromised credentials is to prevent the theft of them in the first place.
 Credentials are mainly stolen in two different ways, phishing and data breaches, to stop theft organizations need to defend against both.

 To thwart phishing attacks, the cornerstone of defense lies in comprehensive training and regular phishing assessments.
 Employee education programs that simulate phishing scenarios play a critical role in honing the ability of staff to detect and report fraudulent communications, effectively reducing the success rate of such attacks.
-As a part of our PTaaS offering, we offer Quarterly Phishing Assessments which each include multiple emails, and a full debriefing after each campaign to discuss what needs to be done next.

 Threat #2 Ransomware-as-a-Service (RaaS)